JiaenLiu123/final_project/README.md

 ## Installation

 Idealy, you need a machine in Ubuntu 18.04 to run this project.
 There is no GPU requirement.
-You can also run it in Windows by Windows Subsystem For Linux.
+You can also run it in Windows by Windows Subsystem For Linux, that is due to detectron2 is not officially supported on Windows.
 You need to install tesseract OCR engine manually.
 The following packages are required to run this project:

 ```bash
 # First download all codes from this repository